Going Dutch (TV series)

 Going Dutch is an American television sitcom created by Joel Church-Cooper and starring Denis Leary.
 The series premiered on Fox on January 2, 2025.
-In May 2025, the series was renewed for a second season which is slated to premiere on January 15, 2026.
+In May 2025, the series was renewed for a second season, which premiered on January 15, 2026.
+In May 2026, the series was canceled after two seasons.

 Premise

 After an offensive rant, Colonel Patrick Quinn is reassigned to lead Garrison Stroopsdorf, a military base in the Netherlands dubbed the "least important Army base in the world".
 Stroopsdorf has no strategic purpose or weapons, but instead boasts luxury resort-type amenities such as a Michelin Star-level commissary and the army's only fromagerie.
 Quinn tries to restore discipline and professionalism, but has to work with the base's former leader, his estranged daughter Maggie.